alexanghh/nb_cron/README.md

 * Click *Edit notebook job*.
 * Only available if there is an existing cron job contains the current notebook in the cron command.
 * Only able to edit the first job.
 Please use *View cron jobs* to edit if there are multiple jobs for the notebook.

+To set parameters tag for papermill
+* Click notebook cell that you want to parameterize (cell that contains all the parameters for running papermill)
+* Click *Cron* > *Set papermill parameters cell* in menu bar.